brixoric/linuxstall-opensuse/README.md

 Compression and formatting scripts (Rust): Compresses OneDrive and user data and flashes openSUSE image

 Post install scripts (Bash): Erase windows partitions

+## Dev notes
+Although GitHub says its 33.8% PowerShell, 31.6% Rust, 25.2% Shell, and 9.4% Csharp is because of the comments i have written.